delan/www.azabani.com/_posts/2015-12-21-choosing-a-software-licence.md

-The earliest two versions of the licence are roughly equivalent, and they have clauses that are known as the “advertising clauses”, which require that any advertising for products or services that contain licenced code must include an acknowledgement of its authors.
+The earliest two versions of the licence are roughly equivalent, and they have clauses that are known as the “advertising clauses”, which require that any advertising for products or services that contain licensed code must include an acknowledgement of its authors.

 You might correctly imagine that this requirement can prove very unwieldy, very quickly, and as such, they aren’t approved by the OSI,